 Victory Monument Boat Noodles Alley, 2/16-18 Phahonyothin Rd, Samsen Nai, Phaya Thai, Bangkok 10400, www.tourismthailand.org/victory-monument

-Catered mainly for the locals and not frequented by tourists, the hipster Indy Market is a great place to experience the free-and-easy local vibes.
-There is a whooping selection of over 500 stalls selling clothes, handicraft and food.
+Catered mainly to the locals and not frequented by tourists, the hipster Indy Market is a great place to experience the free-and-easy local vibes.
+There is a whooping selection of over 500 stalls selling clothes, handicrafts and food.
 The prices here are relatively cheaper and you can find various Thai street snacks and restaurants for the whole family to enjoy.
 Reach the market via taxi or take a cab from the Skytrain Wong Wian Yai station to avoid the jam.

 Opens daily from 6pm - 12am.

 INDY Market, Dao Khanong, Chom Thong, Bangkok 10150, Thailand, www.facebook.com/BankchartINDY